TremeschinArchive/PocketSolar/Readme.md

 </div>

+This is the old deprecated Assembly branch using the microcontroller.

 <br>

 <sub><b>NOTE:</b> This is a VERY DIY project, you will be building the physical circuit itself, we provide you the schematic and list of components.</sub>